 In addition to professional networking sites, you can join industry-specific listservs and professional associations online.
 Many professional associations offer student memberships, have listservs and career webpages that include job and internship opportunities, and post events such as networking mixers, conferences, and meetings on their websites.

 Young professional networks or professional association college chapters or student societies are also a great way to meet people just like you who are starting out in the field.
-Some examples: Young Nonprofit Professionals Network, Public Relations Student Society of America, and American Marketing Association Collegiate Program.
+Some examples include the Young Nonprofit Professionals Network and the Public Relations Student Society of America.

 The Career Center's @cal Career Network